bvm-org/bvm/README.md

   > Note that the assembly parser expects pairs of `[` and `]`, and
   > similarly `ARRAY_START` and `ARRAY_END`.
 Occasionally there is
   > reason to want a lone `ARRAY_END`, for example due to use of
   > `ARRAY_EXPAND` and then wanting to repack the array.
-This is
+You might
+  > expect to be able to write:
+  >
+  >        MARK [ 1 2 3 ] ARRAY_EXPAND ] COUNT RETURN
+  >
-  > currently not accepted by the assembly parser and so this is one
+  > This is currently not accepted by the assembly parser and so this
-  > reason why you may wish to use the JSON object format which does
+  > is one reason why you may wish to use the JSON object format which
-  > not have these restrictions.
+  > does not have these restrictions.
+There is however a work around:
+  > `PUSH` essentially escapes whatever follows it, so by using `PUSH`
+  > you can make this work:
+  >
+  >        MARK [ 1 2 3 ] ARRAY_EXPAND PUSH ] LOAD EXEC COUNT RETURN
+  >
+  > It's not very pretty, but it does work.
+Use the JSON object format
+  > to avoid this.

 * `ARRAY_EXPAND`
   *Before*: `ary]`